manfromarce/DocSharp/README.md

 - Publish NuGet packages
 - Support more elements and attributes
+- RTF to DOCX and DOCX to RTF
 - Documentation (for now you can refer to the sample app).
 When ready, any documentation will be available in the project Wiki.

 ### Credits